Shafied/testcafe-reporter-slack/README.md

 # TestCafe Reporter Slack
 ### testcafe-reporter-slack

 This is a reporter for [TestCafe](http://devexpress.github.io/testcafe).
-It sends the output of the test to slack.
+It sends the output of the test to [Slack](https://slack.com/).

 ## Purpose :dart:
 Once configured the reporter sends test results to Slack channel, e.g.